-In this post, I’ll provide a solution to the dreaded
+In this post, let’s look at a solution to the

-the server ssh fingerprint failed to verify error that may bite you when you add an SPM dependency to an app from a private server over SSH, using an IP address and port.
+the server ssh fingerprint failed to verify error that may bite you when you add an SPM dependency to an app from a private server over SSH.

-I’m currently working on project that is hosted on a self-hosted GitLab server, as descibed above.
-As I did a first clone from the server, I got the following:
+I’m currently working on project that is hosted on a self-hosted GitLab server.
+As I did a first clone of the project from the Terminal, I got the following prompt:

 RSA key fingerprint is xxx.
 Are you sure you want to continue connecting (yes/no)? yes

-When you go through this, the information is eventually stored in
+When you approve this, the information is stored in

 ~.ssh/known-hosts, after which your computer trusts the server and you will be able to clone, push, pull etc.